-This frogfish is found in a variety of habitats from sandy reef flats with a covering of sponges and algae to coral reefs.
-Juveniles are black with blue areas on fins.
-It has large colour variation and can change colours.
+This frogfish is found in sandy reef flats with a covering of sponges or algae but also in coral reefs.
+It has a large colour variation and can change colours.

 Warty or Clown Frogfish (Antennarius maculatus), 8 to 10cm

 The Warty (or Clown) Frogfish has a long lure and a large esca that is flat like a leaf and mottled brown-white and with vertical bands.
 The frogfish moves it like a pennant or banner.